abilian/abilian-developer-guide/front-end.rst

 We've used CoffeeScript in the past, but have reversed the decision to base all our front-end developments on CoffeeScript before it was put in practice.

-In 2015, we plan to use ES6, first by leverage the recent works on the `Traceur <https://github.com/google/traceur-compiler>`_ and `Babel <https://babeljs.io/>`_ transpilers.
-Of course, these tools should be fully integrated with the development tools we are using, including:

-- Seamless build and deployment to the browser (using, e.g., Gulp + Livereload).
-- Source map support.
-- IDE support (source code highlighting, syntax checker, autocompletion, etc.).
+We're now using ES6 aka ES2015 using the `Babel <https://babeljs.io/>`_ transpiler for our new projects (part of our existing code base is still based on ES5).

+We plan to try using TypeScript in the future.

 Libraries / frameworks
 ~~~~~~~~~~~~~~~~~~~~~~

-We've used Angular on customers projects in the past, and may use it again in the future.
+We've used Angular on customers projects in the past.

-We're also watching what others are doing in this space, including, of course, React.
+Our current JavaScript framework of choice is `Vue.js <http://www.vuejs.org/>`_.

 CSS
 ---

-We're using Bootstrap, because it's extremely popular and quite comprehensive.
+We're currently using Bootstrap (v3), because it's extremely popular and quite comprehensive.

 We're using LESS (or SASS, depending on the phase of the moon).